Training Manual

 Screens and features not included in the assessed documentation are outside the scope of this document.

 Note: This document reflects a partial view of the application.
-The screens assessed here cover the primary shopper-facing browsing and discovery experience.
-Additional screens — including cart management, checkout, account management, and any administrative interfaces — should be assessed for comprehensive coverage.
+The screens assessed here represent the public-facing storefront browsing experience.
+Key functional areas — including the shopping cart, checkout process, account management, and any administrative interfaces — were not part of this assessment and are therefore not covered.
+Additional screens should be assessed for comprehensive coverage.

 How to Use This Manual